OCA/account-invoice-reporting/account_invoice_product_report/readme/DESCRIPTION.md

-This module provides an invoice product report that exports revenue data to Excel.
-Accounting staff can filter posted customer invoices and credit notes by date range, customer, and company, then download a structured `.xlsx` file that summarises the net amount per customer per product for the selected period.
+This module adds an **Invoice Product Report**: a customer × product matrix of the net amount invoiced over a period, kept separate per company.

-The Excel output groups rows by customer (ref + name) and columns by product.
-Credit notes are automatically deducted from invoice amounts.
+For the selected date range it gathers **posted** customer invoices and credit notes and reports, per company and per customer, the net amount billed for each product (credit notes are subtracted).
+The same data can be viewed on screen, exported to PDF, or exported to Excel.